snowplow-archive/snowplow.github.com/_posts/2014-04-15-snowplow-python-tracker-0.2.0-released.md

 <h2><a name="talking">6.
 Talking to us</a></h2>

-This is only the second version of the Snowplow Python Tracker, so please [get in touch] [talk-to-us] to get help setting up or let us know what features you would like us to add next.
+The Snowplow Python Tracker is still very young, so please do [get in touch] [talk-to-us] if you need help setting it up or have features you would like us to add next.
 And [raise an issue] [issues] if you spot any bugs!

 [55]: https://github.com/snowplow/snowplow-python-tracker/issues/55
 [63]: https://github.com/snowplow/snowplow-python-tracker/issues/63